Waterfalls Near Chennai – A Guide To Kone Falls or Kailasakona Falls

 Anybody, irrespective of age, can go to the main falls.
 The risk factor is the least among the falls in south India.
 Avoid taking the family in the night, as it’s a forest area and no houses or shops are there at night.
 Those carrying tents with them can put up tents in the parking area.

 Kone Falls is also known as Konai Falls.
 Kone Falls near Andhra is an ideal tourist location for those interested in going for a day’s picnic from Chennai.
-Koni falls season time is all through the year.
+Koni Falls season time is all through the year.

 How Do I Go to Kone Falls, The Great Chennai Weekend Getaway Destination?